 So you’re preparing to onboard a new virtual assistant client.
 Awesome!
-I’m sharing why a welcome packet for new clients should always be your first step in the process.
+I’m sharing why a welcome packet should always be your first step in the process.

 This simple document sets you and your new client up for a successful working relationship.
 So without further ado, let’s get right to what you should include in yours!